Skip to Content

 Even though they will choose one master, a German Shepherd will bond with each family member differently.
 You can learn more about this in my article, Can a German Shepherd Have Two Masters?

-Some dogs may have a higher tolerance level, but if you want to feel guilt-free about it and stick to the professional advice, don’t leave them for more than the recommended four hours.
+Some dogs may have a higher tolerance level, but if you want to feel guilt-free about it and stick to professional advice, don’t leave them for more than the recommended four hours.

 So, how long can German Shepherds be left alone, legally?

-Legally, no law specifies exactly how long German Shepherds, and all dog breeds, can be left alone.
-The Animal Welfare Act is a federal law that regulates the treatment of animals, but this only applies to dogs bred for commercial sale and those being transported or imported.
+The Animal Welfare Act is a federal law regulating animal treatment, but this only applies to dogs bred for commercial sale and those being transported or imported.

 Various animal neglect and cruelty laws vary by state, but the general rule in North America is that you should not leave dogs alone for more than four hours at a time.

-Factors to consider when deciding how long to leave your dog in addition to age are training, breed, housing and lifestyle conditions, and whether they have any previous experience of being left alone.
+Factors to consider when deciding how long to leave your dog, in addition to age, are training, breed, housing and lifestyle conditions, and whether they have any previous experience of being left alone.

 GSD Sleeping on Couch

-There is often widespread debate in the US about how long you can leave a dog alone, and some owners will say it’s okay to leave them for up to six hours, or even longer in some situations.
-Of course, I’m afraid I disagree with this and can’t understand why anyone would go against expert advice recommended by veterinarians and scientists.
+There is often widespread debate in the US about how long you can leave a dog alone, and some owners will say it’s okay to leave them for up to six hours or even longer in some situations.

-There are similar guidelines in the UK where veterinary experts also recommend four hours as the maximum period for all dogs to be left alone.
-This is detailed in the Codes of Practice guidance document devised to help dog owners comply with the UK’s Animal Welfare Act which specifies how all animals should be cared for.
+This is detailed in the Codes of Practice guidance document devised to help dog owners comply with the UK’s Animal Welfare Act, which specifies how all animals should be cared for.

 Seniors

-Ensure they have an orthopedic bed such as the Big Barker that is clinically proven to reduce joint pain and stiffness.
-This bed is a real bed made for big dogs, is suitable for any age of large breed, and can help prevent arthritis, joint pain, and other mobility issues.
-It’s the bed my dog uses, and you can check out my review of the Big Barker here.
+This bed is a real bed specifically made for big dogs and can help prevent arthritis, joint pain, and other mobility issues.
+You can check out my review of the sofa bed here.

 German Shepherds are also prone to sensitive stomachs and digestive issues, and older dogs, like humans, need to pee more.
 Keep an eye on them, and don’t leave them alone for more than two to three hours, especially if you notice any of these symptoms.

-How to Leave a Dog Alone
+How to Leave Your Dog Alone

-Make sure you stay confident and show consistency and patience when you first leave your German Shepherd puppy home alone.
 Once you have made sure the area where you are leaving them is safe from any hazards, here are some important points to follow:

 • Exercise the dog first to get them tired.